DemFaR/My-Trakt-Sync-Preview/README.md

-# Stremio Trakt Addon - Preview
+# MyTrakt Sync Addon - Preview

 This is a **preview repository** showing the client-side code structure of the Stremio Trakt Addon.
 This preview allows users to: